Cler History, Family Crest & Coats of Arms

-Another 54 words (4 lines of text) are included under the topic Early Cler Notables in all our PDF Extended History products and printed products wherever possible.
+Another 37 words (3 lines of text) are included under the topic Early Cler Notables in all our PDF Extended History products and printed products wherever possible.

 French settlers came early to North American, following in the wake of the explorers, and creating New France.
 Quebec City, founded in 1608 by Samuel de Champlain is said to have been the first American site founded as a permanent settlement, rather than as just a commercial outpost.
 But emigration was slow, in 1643, 109 years after the first landings by Cartier, there were only about 300 French people in Quebec, and by 1663, when the region was officially made The Royal Colony of New France, by Louis XIV, there still only around 500 settlers.
 Over 2,000 would arrive during the next decade.
 Early marriage was desperately encouraged amongst the immigrants.
 Youths of 18 took fourteen-year-old girls for their wives.
 The fur trade was developed and attracted immigrants, both noble and commoner from France.
 By 1675, there were around 7000 French in the colony, and by that same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
 In 1755, 10,000 French Acadians refused to take an oath of allegiance to England and were deported to Louisiana.
 Despite the loss of the Colony to England, the French people flourished in Lower Canada.
 Among settlers to North America of the Cler surname were